-When an attack meets or exceeds the target's second Defense number it deals a critical hit.
+When an attack meets or exceeds the target's second Defense number, it deals a critical hit.
 Not only does the attack deal the usual damage or effect, but the attacker may also choose a critical effect to apply to the target.
-Five different possible critical effects are described below.
+Some attack options restrict the critical effects that may be chosen, such as area attacks, which only allow the knockback critical effect.
+The different effects are described below.